By Brian Robinson.

 Imagine you are in an enclosed plastic bottle and you want to break free.
 You cut a hole in the side of the bottle and attempt your escape.
 However, if you do that in a Klein Bottle, you will find you are still inside the bottle.
 There is no escape from this geometric shape.
 John theorised that all universes are shaped like that and have the same properties as Klein Bottles.
 Now that represents an original and groundbreaking understanding of our cosmos.”

 “I don’t understand, but go on.”

 “Google it and you’ll see what I mean.
 The concept is difficult to explain using simple language.
-Now where were we?
+Now, where were we?
 Oh yes, once you know about the shape of the universe, and let’s not forget a Klein bottle is a geometric/mathematical shape, you can then work out how to move about within that shape.
-You can do that mathematically.
+You can do that using mathematics.

-Now the third thing you need, is to harness some natural energy source which will propel you to your coordinates.
+Now the third thing you need is to harness some natural energy source that will propel you to your coordinates.
 For example, a satellite navigation system is useless unless you have a car and unless there is petrol in it.
 John chose electromagnetism.”

-“You’re worrying me now.
+“Now you’re worrying me.
 Is that what he was experimenting with in the lab?”

 “But remember this is all theory.
 None of this is proven.”

 “So that’s why he was in the Faraday cage.
 He was trying to move out into the universe?”

 “No no no. I don’t believe so.
 You would be mad to try something like that.
 No, the first thing you would do would be to try and move an inanimate object and certainly not flesh and blood.
 You would be crazy to try that.
 Besides, John was only authorised to attempt to transport objects.
 I believe what happened is his experiment went tragically wrong.
 Somehow, he must have transported himself.”